 A settlement of a damages claim in a deed, or via an exchange of letters, can liquidate a damages claim.
 If the exchange of letters forms a contract the creditor will then have a claim in contract.
 If the settlement is in a deed, the creditor will have a claim under the deed.
 As a claim under a contract or a deed is provable in bankruptcy, the bankrupt should then be released from the claim by the bankruptcy.

 Debtors should be aware that a creditor could always challenge this type of settlement and, if such a challenge were successful, the debt would then become unprovable and so not extinguished by the bankruptcy.

-The debtor must prove that the liquidation occurred at least the day before the The time and place at which a court or tribunal hears the parties argue their case and makes a decision. of the creditor’s petition or a few days before the presentation of a debtor’s petition.
+The debtor must prove that the liquidation occurred at least the day before the hearing of the creditor’s petition or a few days before the presentation of a debtor’s petition.
 The debt will not be included in the bankruptcy if the liquidation occurs after the date of the bankruptcy.

 Maintenance and child support

-A bankrupt is not released from maintenance or child support debts on (1) To fulfil an obligation or be released from an obligation.
-For example, a debtor can discharge a debt by paying it; a prisoner can be discharged (released) from jail. unless the court orders otherwise (s 153(2)(c) Bankruptcy Act).
+A bankrupt is not released from maintenance or child support debts on discharge unless the court orders otherwise (s 153(2)(c) Bankruptcy Act).

 Tax debts that arise before the date of the bankruptcy